seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I that do bring the news made not the match.

 **CLEOPATRA**
-Say ’tis not so, a province I will give thee,
+Say 'tis not so, a province I will give thee,
 And make thy fortunes proud: the blow thou hadst
 Shall make thy peace for moving me to rage;
 And I will boot thee with what gift beside
 Thy modesty can beg.

 **Messenger**
-He’s married, madam.
+He's married, madam.

 **CLEOPATRA**
 Rogue, thou hast lived too long.